Jon the Postman: Legacy

 Jon the Postman was portrayed by Dave Gorman in the motion picture 24 Hour Party People.

 Jon's antics in taking the stage and his incompetent performances were taken as a reference point for both other musicians and a politician.
 Mick Middles described how Chris Helme became a member of The Seahorses after regularly mounting the stage in a similar fashion to Jon at performances by a band which included future Seahorses drummer Andy Watts and bass guitarist Stuart Fletcher, where he would, "lurch from the crowd, clutching a bottle in the manner of Manchester punk legend, Jon the Postman, and launch into impromptu vocals."
 Music writer Steven Wells compared Sarah Palin to Jon the Postman in 2008, comparing Palin's public speaking to Jon's onstage performances.

+Also in the band were, David Buckley, Tony Turner, Tim Lyons and Mark Harris.
+Mark Harris died on October 19, 2016, Tony Turner was found dead in Manchester 29 September 2022.